 TWO: Once the soap has been fully melted, add 3 mL of Mango Peach Salsa Fragrance Oil.

 SEVEN: Cut another 10 oz. of Clear Melt and Pour and add 4 mL of Mango Peach Salsa Fragrance Oil.
 Then split it equally into two containers (with 5 oz. of soap each).
 Shave of chunks of the Ultraviolet Blue Color Block to color one container and chunks of the Electric Bubblegum Color Block to color the second.
 Melt the soap in heatsafe containers on 10 second bursts, stirring between each heat.
 Spray the white soap liberally with isopropyl alcohol, and then once the soap has cooled to 130 degress or below, pour the soap into the mold over the white chunks.
-You should have enough of one color to fill about 6 cavities, so you’ll have 12 full cavities total.

 EIGHT: Cut and melt 30 oz. of Clear Melt and Pour base and color with chunks of the Black Oxide Color Block.
 Fragrance with .5 oz. of Mango Peach Salsa Fragrance Oil.